mbusigin/disbatch/docs/Differences.md

 - The `disbatch-log4perl.conf` file is no longer used (automatically generated settings, can be overwritten in the config file)
-- Task `stdout` and `stderr` are now written to (mostly-compatible) GridFS documents by default.
-This can be disabled in the config.
+- Task `stdout` and `stderr` are now written to (mostly-compatible) GridFS documents if needed due to size.
+This can be disabled in the config, or always enabled for all tasks.
 - To define a queue via the Disbatch Command Interface, the type must already be used in another queue, or listed in `plugins` in the config.
 - `ctime` and `mtime` are now `ISODate()` objects in MongoDB, and not unix